Running with Your Dog | Keep Exercise Safe and Fun

 Put Your Pup First

 While your fitness goals are important, you must always put your pup first if you are running together.
-If your dog needs to stop to rest or is unable to keep up with you either in distance or mileage, do not force them to keep going.
+If your dog needs to stop to rest or is unable to keep up with you either in distance or pace, do not force them to keep going.
 You can always run a short distance with your dog, then drop them off at your house before finishing your scheduled miles for the day.
 It is also important to make sure they are hydrated, especially in the summer months.

 Running with your dog is a great way to further build your connection, but not every pup winds up being a great running buddy.
 It is important to remember that all pets need exercise, so be sure to find the appropriate activity level for your dog so that they are happy and healthy.